Chapter 8 Using GitHub in a workflow

 8.2 What’s GitHub?

-The most common way git is used is in conjunction with an online platform called GitHub.
+Git is most commonly used is in conjunction with an online platform called GitHub.
 GitHub is an online platform for sharing code.

 • version control a method of tracking files as they are changed throughout a project.